 sonnolenta.
 In Italian, to be drowsy. sleepy. soporific; is “SONNOLENTO”.
 I started saying this word, because the Italian word for tired, “STANCA” sounded like “stinky” to me.
 Silly thing, but how words sound and look is a bit of a fascination for me.
 I like words.
 I especially like unusual words, like “dormiveglia”- look it up!
 Literally to me, I’ve pieced together other things, loosely: sono: I am (io sono) lenta: slow

-For me, “sonnolenta” is the art of living life slowly, fully, intentionally… within the limitless boundaries of my Aspergers/Autism diagnosis.
+For me, “sonnolenta” is the art of living life slowly, fully, intentionally… within the limitless boundaries of being a neurodivergent woman on the Autism Spectrum!

 I have been frightened to share my diagnosis or to write about it.
 I’ve become a hermit of sorts, and had given up on being part of the movement to change society’s perceptions.
 But I’m stronger now.
 I’m ready.
 I made my first public (although anonymous) “declaration” of my diagnosis and situation in this post.
 While it is characteristically verbose, it hardly scratches the surface of what I hope to eventually write about.

 On February 14, 2014 I participated in the #lovenotfear flash blog to raise awareness of neurodiversity and autism acceptance.
 It was on this day that I put my professional skills as a cosmetic formulator to use and created a special eyeshadow color, #lovenotfear to be sold through Aromaleigh Cosmetics, and benefit The Golden Hat Foundation.
 It was important to me that the world know that this eyeshadow was concepted and created by a woman on the autism spectrum.
 Rather than continue to hide behind my diagnosis, I chose this as a good opportunity to raise awareness.
 You can read more about the eyeshadow and purchase a sample or full size, here.